 She was the key contributor in developing, and painstakingly supporting, the constitutional argument that the federal law governing generic pharmaceutical products precludes state-law claims against manufacturers of those products premised on product warnings and design.
 After advancing that constitutional argument in state and federal trial and appellate courts for over a decade, she ultimately secured review of that important, and ground-breaking, issue by the United States Supreme Court.
 In PLIVA v.
 Mensing and Mutual Pharmaceutical Company v.
 Bartlett, the United States Supreme Court agreed that federal law precludes state-law inadequate warning and defective design claims involving generic pharmaceutical products.
-Those rulings have spawned new legal theories and Linda’s extensive trial- and appellate-level work throughout the country litigating those challenges to the preemption rulings in Mensing and Bartlett continues to shape the landscape of litigation involving the pharmaceuticals industry.
+Those rulings have spawned new legal theories and Linda’s extensive trial- and appellate-level work throughout the country litigating those challenges to the preemption rulings in Mensing and Bartlett has shaped the landscape of litigation involving the pharmaceuticals industry.

-Linda also counsels a range of clients regarding administrative and federal regulatory compliance matters, including Food and Drug Administration (FDA) approval for marketing products and compliance with manufacturing, marketing, and advertising regulations.
-Clients rely on Linda’s intimate knowledge of complex FDA regulations and the legislative history of the Federal Food, Drug and Cosmetic Act (FD&C Act) to navigate potential regulatory pitfalls and maintain positions of strength in highly competitive industries.
+Linda also counseled a range of clients regarding administrative and federal regulatory compliance matters, including Food and Drug Administration (FDA) approval for marketing products and compliance with manufacturing, marketing, and advertising regulations.
+Clients relied on Linda’s intimate knowledge of complex FDA regulations and the legislative history of the Federal Food, Drug and Cosmetic Act (FD&C Act) to navigate potential regulatory pitfalls and maintain positions of strength in highly competitive industries.